Beyond Value Iteration for Parity Games: Strategy Iteration with Universal Trees: Introduction

 \paragraph{Our contribution} We show that an adaptation of strategy iteration with value domain $L(T)$ is still possible.
 To circumvent the impossibility result of Ohlmann \cite{Ohlmann:2021}, we slightly alter the strategy iteration framework as follows.
 After pivoting to a strategy $\tau'$ in an iteration, we update the current node labeling $\mu$ to the least fixed point of $(G_{\tau'},\pi)$ that is \emph{pointwise at least} $\mu$.
 In other words, we force $\mu$ to increase (whereas this happens automatically in the previous framework).
 Since the fixed point of a 1-player game may not be unique, this means that we may encounter a strategy more than once during the course of the algorithm.
 The motivation of our approach comes from tropical geometry, as discussed in Appendix \ref{sec:mpg}.

 To carry out each iteration efficiently, we give a combinatorial method for computing the least fixed point of 1-player games with value domain $L(T)$.
-It relies on adapting the classic techniques of label-correcting and label-setting from the shortest path problem to the setting of ordered trees.
-When $T$ is instantiated as a specific universal tree constructed in the literature, we obtain the following running times: \begin{itemize} \item The universal tree of Jurdzi{\'n}ski and Lazi{\'c} \cite{conf/lics/JurdzinskiL17} takes $O(mn^2\log n\log d)$. \item The Strahler universal tree of Daviaud et al.~\cite{conf/icalp/DaviaudJT20} takes $O(mn^2\log^3 n \log d)$. \item The perfect $n$-ary tree of height $d/2$ takes $O(d(m+n\log n))$. \end{itemize}
+In the literature, valuations are usually computed using shortest path techniques, such as label-setting (e.g.~Dijkstra's algorithm) and label-correcting (e.g.~Bellman--Ford algorithm), with running times $O(m+n \log n)$ and $O(mn)$ respectively.
+We adapt these techniques to the setting of ordered trees.
+When $T$ is instantiated as a specific universal tree constructed in the literature, we obtain the following running times: \begin{itemize} \item The perfect $n$-ary tree of height $d/2$ takes $O(d(m+n\log n))$. \item The universal tree of Jurdzi{\'n}ski and Lazi{\'c} \cite{conf/lics/JurdzinskiL17} takes $O(mn^2\log n\log d)$. \item The Strahler universal tree of Daviaud et al.~\cite{conf/icalp/DaviaudJT20} takes $O(mn^2\log^3 n \log d)$. \end{itemize}

 The total number of strategy iterations is trivially bounded by $n|L(T)|$, the same bound for the progress measure algorithm.
 Whereas we do not obtain a strict improvement over previous running time bounds, it is conceivable that our algorithm would terminate in fewer iterations than the progress measure algorithm on most examples.
 Moreover, our framework provides large flexibility in the choice of pivot rules.
 Identifying a pivot rule that may provide strictly improved (and possibly even polynomial) running time is left for future research.